rajatrakesh/IoT-predictive-maintenance/README.md

 ![](./images/image29.png)

-## Lab 6 - Configuring the NiFi flow and push to Kafka
+## Configuring the NiFi flow and push to Kafka

 In this lab, you will create a NiFi flow to receive the data from all gateways and push it to **Kafka**.